mw201608/GOtest/README.md

 # GOtest: Gene Ontology and Set Enrichment Test

 ## Dependency
-R package `msigdb` is required to run this tool.
+R package `msigdbi` is required to run this tool.
 You can install it from github by
 ```
-devtools::install_github("mw201608/msigdb")
+devtools::install_github("mw201608/msigdbi")
 ```

 ## Installation